 The data from psychometric assessments help organizations match the right talent with the right roles ensuring speed to productivity, higher employee engagement, and higher retention rates.

-1. Reliability & validity
+1. Reliability and validity

 As psychometrics is a field of science that has many accreditation bodies and experts, any vendor selected should be able to provide extensive documentation on the validity and reliability of their tools.